RaphaelVidal/Angular/README.md

 # Angular-Examples
  Angular codes

- This repository was created for pratice Angular.
+ This repository was created for practice Angular.